 Hotel of Horror in Saylorsburg, PA

 The Hotel of Horror in Saylorsburg, PA is one of the most popular haunts in the area.
-The house features the Hotel of Horror, Altered Nightmares, and the Exhibition Macabre.
+The attraction features the Hotel of Horror, Altered Nightmares, and the Exhibition Macabre.
 These terrifying attractions are sure to keep guests’ fear and interest piqued during the whole adventure.
 In the Hotel of Horror, you will be exposed to some of the most gory creatures in existence and forced to fend off brain-eating zombies in this terrifying hotel.
 Delve into some voodoo in the Altered Nightmares attraction or take a look into the weird with Exhibit Macabre.
 Also included in the adventure are the iPas attraction, where you do the scaring, and the Coffin Coach ride, a unique twist to the haunt you will not find anywhere else.
 With so many spooky attractions, Hotel of Horror is sure to haunt your nightmares for months to come.

 Jason’s Woods in Lancaster, PA

 Jason’s Woods is a spectacular haunted house with six attractions that will have you screaming your lungs out all evening.
-Begin your evening with a heart-pounding stroll through Jason’s Woods or an only-slightly-more-relaxing haunted hayride.
+Begin your evening with a heart-pounding stroll through Jason’s Woods or an only-slightly-more-relaxing hayride.
 You are seriously going to want to bring a change of pants, because the attractions only get more terrifying.
 Escape the butcher in the Chamber of Horrors, survive a night in the Zombie Apocalypse, step right up to the Carnival of Fear, or explore the Fields of Fright.
 With jump-scares, fantastic makeup, and brilliant actors, the experience of a lifetime is to be had in Jason’s Woods.
 Just hope that you find your way out of there alive.

 Sleepy Hollow Hayride and House in Newtown, PA